jpgmv1998/reproducible_paper_template/README.md

 * Select use this template on the upper right corner (or click [here](https://github.com/jpgmv1998/reproducible_paper_template/generate)) and follow the instructions to create your own GitHub repository.

 * If you want to use version control within the Rstudio project with git see this [tutorial](https://happygitwithr.com/) then:
-    * Remember to substitute with your own scripts, move to outside the folder project, or remove all files with prefix `_example_` before initializing renv management to avoid including  unnecessary packages and its dependencies in the project library.
     * Open RStudio > File > New Project... > Version Control > Git > insert the url, that appears when clicking on code in your GitHub repository, on Repository URL.

 * When using R always open RStudio using the .Rproj file (double-click).

 * If you want to use R packages management see this [vignette](https://rstudio.github.io/renv/articles/renv.html) then:
+    * Remember to substitute with your own scripts, move to outside the folder project, or remove all files with prefixes `_example_` and `_template_` before initializing renv management to avoid including unnecessary packages and its dependencies in the project library.
    * Open RProject > execute `install.packages("renv")` if you don't have it yet > execute `renv::init()` > work normally in the project and following the [vignette](https://rstudio.github.io/renv/articles/renv.html) instructions.

 ## Files description